smohiudd/drivecycle/README.md

 ### Generate Drivecycle using Valhalla Trace Attributes

-Valhalla's [map matching API](https://valhalla.readthedocs.io/en/latest/api/map-matching/api-reference/) can be used to match a bus route geometry to OSM way ids.
+Valhalla's [map matching API](https://valhalla.readthedocs.io/en/latest/api/map-matching/api-reference/) can be used to match a vehicle route geometry to OSM way ids.
 This can help us determine both road speeds and intersection locations along a route.
-Using the map matching Trace Attributes action, we can get a list of OSM edges the bus route travels along:
+Using the map matching Trace Attributes action, we can get a list of OSM edges the vehicle route travels along:

 ```python
 [{'end_node': {'type': 'street_intersection',